Lex2Sent: A bagging approach to unsupervised sentiment analysis: Introduction

-The rest of this paper is structured as follows.
-In \autoref{Related}, similar approaches to (unsupervised) sentiment analysis and methods using comparable techniques are presented. \autoref{grid} introduces the concept of Lex2Sent by describing the Doc2Vec-model, the unsupervised labeling approach used and two resampling procedures.
-The datasets and lexica used are specified in \autoref{Data}.
-In \autoref{eval}, the classification rates of Lex2Sent are compared to traditional lexicon methods.
+The paper is structured as follows.
+In \autoref{Related}, we discuss previous approaches to text classification and research on resampling techniques for texts. \autoref{grid} introduces our classification model by describing the Doc2Vec model, the unsupervised labeling approach and the resampling procedure used.
+The data sets and lexica used are specified in \autoref{Data}.
+In \autoref{eval}, the classification rates of Lex2Sent are compared to lexicon methods and the performance of Chat-GPT.
+We also show that we can use the results of Lex2Sent for an initial fine-tuning of a pre-trained language model in few-shot setting.
 In \autoref{Summary}, we conclude and give an outlook to further research.